Field and Clinical Education

 SUBMITTING YOUR INTENT TO INTERN FORM

-Note: If you are attempting to apply for final internship and it is past the deadline, please contact your academic advisor regarding your Intent to Intern Application.
+The application deadline for submitting an intent to intern form has passed.
+If you are attempting to apply for final internship, please contact your academic advisor regarding your Intent to Intern Application.
 Please note that if you are submitting your application after the deadline, you are not guaranteed a placement.
 The decision regarding your placement will be made by your Program/Field Coordinator.

 NOTIFICATION OF PLACEMENTS